top of page

 Diana Dearden

 Diana has always loved ballet.
 Growing up in Cranbrook/Fort Steele, she began dancing in the 1990s and trained at the Goh Ballet Academy in Vancouver during her grade 10 year.
 After injuries led her to step away from dance, she shifted her focus to other interests, such as travel and French language studies.
-Diana holds a BA in History and a Master’s in Adult Education with a focus on literacy.
+Diana holds a BA in History, a certificate in Teaching English to Speakers of Other Languages, and a Master’s in Adult Education with a focus on literacy.
 She has been teaching at the College of the Rockies since 2012.
-Diana lives in Kimberley, BC, with her family and has been teaching adult ballet for over a decade.
-A founding member of Vive Movement, Diana believes ballet is a unique art form that can be enjoyed by everyone.
-She will be training with the Royal Academy of Dance in October 2025 to become licensed in offering the Silver Swan program, specially designed for people over the age of 55.
+Diana lives in Kimberley, BC, with her family and has also been teaching adult ballet for over a decade.
+A founding member of Vive Movement, Diana believes ballet is a unique art form that can be enjoyed by everyone, regardless of age or mobility.

 Laurence Rondeau-L’Écuyer Picture